blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 	}

-You can exclude script from being loaded asynchronous using the filter we’ve designed for that purpose.
+You can exclude script from being loaded asynchronously  using the filter we’ve designed for that purpose.
 Here’s an example of the code, you can add to your functions.php file:

 	add_filter( 'sgo_js_async_exclude', 'js_async_exclude' );
 	function js_async_exclude( $exclude_list ) {